hcuk94/henry-personal-website/_drafts/Adding-Comment-Functionality-to-My-Static-Jekyll-Blog-Using-Staticman.md

 In my case, I have a layout called post.html, which calls includes of header.html and footer.html.
 This layout is used by Jekyll for each markdown file in my _posts directory, because these include ```layout: post``` at the top of the page.
 So _layouts/post.html is the standard template for a blog post, that seems like a good place for us to start adding comments.

 To keep things somewhat modular, I then created a new file in '_includes' called post_comments.html.
-I simply call this at the bottom of my post.html template with ```\{\% include post_comments.html \%\}```.
+I simply call this at the bottom of my post.html template with ```{% raw %}{% include post_comments.html %}{% endraw %}```.
 Great, we now have every blog post including a comments file.

 In post_comments.html, we can then write some code to check if we have comments on this post:
 #### _includes/post_comments.html
 ```
+{% raw %}
       {% if site.data.comments[page.slug] %}
         <div id="comments">
           <h3>Comments</h3>